komoto48g/wxpj/README.md

 ## How to restart the session

 Suppose the session file is `user.jssn`.
-Start from the command prompt:
+Start from the command prompt in your workdir:
 ```
 py wxpj/wxpyjemacs.py --pyjem=1 -suser
 ```